kimamovic21/udemy-javascript-course-js/documentation.md

 79. PROJECT #2: Modal Window
 80. Working with Classes
 81. Handling an "Esc" Keypress Event
-82. PROJECT #3: The Lamb Game
+82. PROJECT #3: The Dice Game
 83. Rolling the Dice
 84. Switching the Active Player
+85. Holding Current Score
+86. Resetting the Game